hyper-expanse/semantic-delivery-gitlab/README.md

 > Automatically publish packages to the npm registry for source code hosted on GitLab.

-`semantic-release-gitlab` is designed to help automate releasing GitLab-hosted code to the [npm](https://www.npmjs.com/) registry for public consumption.
+`semantic-release-gitlab` is designed to automate the process of releasing GitLab-hosted code to an npm registry.

-Releasing GitLab-hosted code to npm may include:
+Releasing GitLab-hosted code to an npm registry may include:
 * Determining the appropriate [semantic version](http://semver.org/) to release.
 * Generating a git tag for the repository on GitLab with that version.
 * Publishing a list of changes included in that version.
-* Publishing an npm package containing those changes to the npm registry.
+* Publishing an npm package containing those changes to an npm registry.

-By automating these steps `semantic-release-gitlab` alleviates some of the overhead associated with managing a project, while providing consistency in how your project is published to the web.
+By automating these steps `semantic-release-gitlab` alleviates some of the overhead associated with managing a project, while providing consistency in how your project is published.

 This idea is not new. `semantic-release-gitlab` was heavily inspired by the work accomplished by [semantic-release](https://www.npmjs.com/package/semantic-release).
 If you have a GitHub project you're highly encouraged to check out `semantic-release`.